 Although many of our students will create their own area of emphasis using our advertising electives and minor courses, some will desire even more depth of study in one area or another.
 To meet their needs and to better bridge the gap between academia and industry, we offer three programs as enhancements to our M.A. degree.
-Current enhancement programs are Media Insights, for future media strategists and digital specialists; Planning and Strategy, for those interested in uncovering insights into advertising communication strategy; and Texas Creative, for future digital copywriters and art directors.
+Current enhancement programs are Texas Insights and Analytics designed to allow all students to observe, interpret, and integrate consumer intelligence; Texas Immersive where students will learn to become Experience Designers; and Texas Creative, for future digital copywriters and art directors.
 See the Graduate Brochure for more detailed information.
 For specific course descriptions, please refer to our Advertising Graduate Courses.

 The Graduate Advisor, Dr. Gary Wilcox, is the overall director of Graduate Studies within the Department of Advertising.
 Dr. Wilcox approves the student's course selections each semester as well as all formal documents during the student's program of study.
 Each student is required to consult the Graduate Advisor prior to registration each semester so that advising bars may be cleared.
 An online advising site is available to facilitate the process.

-Email the scanned version of the completed application (in one PDF document, using your full name as the file name) by 5:00 pm on September 7th, 2018 to Internship Coordinator.
+- Email the scanned version of the completed application (in one PDF document, using your full name as the file name) by 5:00 pm on June 7, 2019 to the Internship Coordinator.

 Important Deadlines for Internship Application

-Internship Course Requirements (Complete 3, 4 and 5 only for Summer 2018)
+Internship Course Requirements (Complete 3, 4 and 5 only for Summer only)

 Attend a mandatory orientation for the course.